 - is sensitive to, allergic to, or had a reaction to other stimulant medicines

-Dextroamphetamine sulfate extended-release capsules are not recommended for use in children less than 6 years old.
+Dextroamphetamine sulfate extended-release capsules are not recommended for use in children younger than 6 years old.

 Dextroamphetamine sulfate extended-release capsules may not be right for you or your child.
 Before starting dextroamphetamine sulfate extended-release capsules tell your or your child’s doctor about all health conditions (or a family history of) including:

 - heart problems, heart defects, high blood pressure